Haivision/srt/docs/API.md

 In other cases the connection will be rejected.

-When this option is set to FALSE, then connection for the remaining combinations ("non-stricly-encrypted") is allowed, however the transmission will be appropriately impaired:
+When this option is set to FALSE **by both parties of the connection**, the following combinations of encryption setup will be allowed for connection (with appropriate limitations):

    - both parties have enabled encryption with different passphrase
       - transmission not possible in either direction
    - only one party has enabled encryption
       - unencrypted transmission possible only from unencrypted party to encrypted one

-Setting `SRTO_STRICTENC` to FALSE can be useful only for very specific appliances, where you want to distinguish the problem of making a connection (so you want it to succeed, even if the transmission would be impaired) and the problem with encryption, as well as in this particular case allowing for unencrypted stream transmission isn't treated as insecure.
+Setting the `SRTO_STRICTENC`option to FALSE can be useful in situations where it is important to know whether a connection is possible.
+The inability to decrypt an incoming transmission can be reported as a different kind of problem.
 ---

 | OptName           | Since | Binding | Type            | Units | Default  | Range  |